EraldyHq/kubee/docs/site/jsonnet-project.md

 # Jsonnet Chart Support

-A kubee chart can contains a Jsonnet project.
+A [Kubee Helmet chart](kubee-helmet-chart.md) can contain a Jsonnet project.

 ## Project Layout and Structure